uvsmtid/common-salt-states/docs/pillars/readme.md

 Documents under this directory provide documentation for corresponding elements in pillar data strucutre used by a given project.

-The pillar data structure corresponds one-to-one with the directory structure.
+The pillar data structure corresponds one-to-one with this directory structure.

 For example, documentation for all pillar elements used by `common` project are under `common` sub-directory and match the following way: